 Before you begin

 This method also uses our Mixed Mode Configuration (MMC) feature.
-You should familiarize yourself with MMC and how it is applied.
-We recommend that you review the document, Mixed Mode Configuration for AMD.
+You should familiarize yourself with MMC and how it's applied.
+We recommend that you review How to use Mixed Mode with AMD.

 Create the first edge hostname for VOD

 We're using Property Manager to create the new property configuration for AMD.
 In it, we define multiple property hostname to edge hostname associations ("property hostnames").
 The first enables "VOD" as its UCEM Use Case.